SupplyChainSimulation/SupplyNetPy/docs/about.md

 # About SupplyNetPy

-**SupplyNetPy** is an open-source Python library designed for modeling, simulating, and analyzing multi-echelon supply chain networks and inventory systems.
-Built on top of Python’s SimPy discrete-event simulation framework, SupplyNetPy provides a flexible and extensible toolkit for researchers, engineers, and practitioners working in operations, logistics, and supply chain management.
+**SupplyNetPy** is an open-source Python library designed specifically for modeling, simulating, and analyzing supply chain networks and inventory systems.
+The library features supply chain-specific components to model arbitrary supply chain networks easily.
+It is built on Python’s SimPy discrete-event simulation framework and provides a flexible and extensible toolkit for researchers, engineers, and practitioners in operations, logistics, and supply chain management.

 ---